 The first few months with a baby are unpredictable and, more or less, sleepless.
 But there is a light at the end of the dark, sleep-deprived tunnel.
-Once they reach 3 or 4 months old, babies can sleep for longer stretches and may have settled into a more predictable routine.
-Until, without warning, they're waking frequently again and seem to have lost all of the ground they gained in the previous months.
-These phases are called sleep regressions and the first is thought to hit at around 4 months old.
-But do all babies go through a 4 month sleep regression and will it be as horrible as you're expecting it to be?
-Like most aspects of parenting, the answer looks different for each baby.
+A few months in, babies can snooze for longer stretches and will settle into a more predictable routine.
+Until, without warning, they're waking frequently again.
+This phase is commonly known as a sleep regression and can occur multiple times throughout a baby and toddler’s life, the first at 4 months old.
+But do all babies go through a 4-month sleep regression, and will it be as horrible as you're expecting it to be?